NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 }
 ```

 Ok nice, there is a password.
-Let's select it:
+Let's grab it:

 ```
 [creds] Insert query (exit to change db): select pw from ssh